-(8) "License Examination Performance Record" means the percentage of an instructor's or school's students who, within 30 days of completing a Prelicensing course pursuant to 21 NCAC 58H .0210(a), take and pass the license examination, as defined in 21 NCAC 58A .0402, on their first attempt.
+(10) "License Examination Performance Record" means the percentage of an instructor's or education provider's students who, within 30 days of completing a Prelicensing course pursuant to 21 NCAC 58H .0207(a), take and pass the license examination, as defined in 21 NCAC 58A .0402, on their first attempt.

-(9) "Postlicensing course" means any one of the courses comprising the 90 hour Postlicensing education program pursuant to G.S.
+(11) "Postlicensing course" means any one of the courses comprising the 90 hour Postlicensing education program pursuant to G.S.
 93A-4(a1) and 21 NCAC 58A .1902.

-(10) "Prelicensing course" means a single course consisting of at least 75 hours of instruction on subjects prescribed by the Commission pursuant to G.S.
+(12) "Prelicensing course" means a single course consisting of at least 75 hours of instruction on subjects prescribed by the Commission pursuant to

+G.S.
 93A-4(a).

-(11) "Public education provider" means any proprietary business or trade school licensed by the State Board of Community Colleges under G.S.
+(13) "Public education provider" means any proprietary business or trade school licensed by the State Board of Community Colleges under G.S.
 115D-90 or approved by the Board of Governors of the University of North Carolina that conducts approved real estate courses.
-(12) "Synchronous distance-learning" means the instructor and students are separated only by distance and not time, allowing for real-time monitoring of student participation.